roberthsu2003/PythonForDataAnalysis/python內建的資料結構/README.md

 >>> bierce = {
-... "day": "A period of twenty-four hours, mostly misspent", ... "positive": "Mistaken at the top of one's voice", ... "misfortune": "The kind of fortune that never misses", ... }
+"day": "A period of twenty-four hours, mostly misspent", "positive": "Mistaken at the top of one's voice", "misfortune": "The kind of fortune that never misses" }
->>>

 >>> bierce
 {'misfortune': 'The kind of fortune that never misses', 'positive': "Mistaken at the top of one's voice", 'day': 'A period of twenty-four hours, mostly misspent'}

 >>> lol = [ ['a', 'b'], ['c', 'd'], ['e', 'f'] ]
 >>> dict(lol)